English Bulldog Blog

 bulldogs cant swim english british bulldog shop blog

 When summer rolls around, taking your pet swimming is a great way to keep their cool.
-That is if your dog can swim.
+That is, if your dog can swim.
+While some dog breeds can rival seals, unfortunately, not every puppy is gifted when it comes to water sports.
+Bulldogs can’t swim due to several important reasons that as an owner of these dogs you should keep in mind.

 Dogs need specific physical features in order to successfully conquer waters and actually stay afloat and move about in the water.
-Many breeds, such as pugs, basset hounds, boxers, dachshunds, and yet, bulldogs are just not built for swimming.
+Besides English bulldogs, many breeds, such as pugs, basset hounds, boxers, and dachshunds are just not built for swimming.

 Can Bulldogs Swim?